da99/da_uri.cr/README.md

 clean.cr
 ==========

-Utilities to generate and clean WWW-releated content.
+Functions to clean HTML-releated content.
 Written as a Crystal shard.

 Usage